phalcon/documentation/docs/debug-bar.md

 ## Collectors

 Each collector contributes one tab.
-A collector reads its data in one of three ways:
+A collector reads its data in one of four ways:

 - **Snapshot** - reads state when the response is assembled.
 - **Streamed** - subscribes to framework events and accumulates as they fire.
 - **Manual** - fed through the `Debug` facade.
+- **Adapter** - captured from a `Phalcon\Logger` through the debug bar's logger adapter.

 | Name         | Source                                                   | Inflow            |
 |--------------|----------------------------------------------------------|-------------------|